 The York dungeons are also included in the York Pass.
 This is well worth looking into getting if you’re going to do quite a few attractions in York as it can save you lots.

-At the time of writing (August 2021) you need to make sure you book in advance.
+It’s best to book in advance if you can.
 Otherwise, it’s likely the attraction will be full due to the limited numbers allowed.

 York Minster Tower Climb Challenge